bloominstituteoftechnology/The-C-Programming-Language/src/image-stamper/README.md

 Use `convert` like so to generate an RGB image:

-`convert foo.ppm -compress none foo.ppm`
+`convert foo.jpg -compress none foo.ppm`

 Then the file will be in the format specified by the [plain PPM format specification](http://netpbm.sourceforge.net/doc/ppm.html).
 This is an ASCII